 Subsequent discussion at the Quaker Socialist Committee has noted that much of the political and social activity of the Society of Friends since 1919 is skated over.
 Two of the most famous Quaker couples of the 20th century – namely Elizabeth and George Cadbury and Ada and Alfred Salter – are not quoted at all.
 The US civil rights leader Bayard Rustin is also notable by his absence from the text.

 We are interested whether Sojourner Truth, Mohandas Gandhi or Martin Luther King could feature; although they were not Quakers, they all attended Quaker meetings at points in their lives and gave ministry which has inspired the social and spiritual witness of many Friends since.

 The next step is to hear your ideas.
 We plan to bring a copy of our draft submission to the Quaker Socialist Society AGM in August, before which it needs to be considered and compiled by the committee.

-For those familiar with more conventional arrangements, this will be new and unusual.
+For those familiar with more conventional arrangements for ‘fringe’ meetings – or indeed more traditional formats for church services, this was no doubt both new and unusual.
 But with the connections between Quakers and radicalism reaching back centuries, we might also ask what took so long.